 - In a saucepan, combine sugar, cornstarch, cinnamon and nutmeg.
 Stir in water until smooth.
 Bring to a boil over medium heat; cook and stir for 1 minute.
 Reduce heat.
 Add apricots and butter; heat through.
 Pour into a greased shallow 2-qt. baking dish.

 - For topping, combine the flour, sugar, baking powder and salt in a bowl; cut in butter until crumbly.
 Stir in milk just until moistened.
 Spoon over hot apricot mixture.
-Bake at 400° for 30-35 minutes or until golden brown and a toothpick inserted into the topping comes out clean.
-Yield: 6 servings.
+Bake at 400° until golden brown and a toothpick inserted into the topping comes out clean, 30-35 minutes.

-Originally published as Apricot Cobbler in Taste of Home February/March 1998, p31
+Originally published as Apricot Cobbler in Taste of Home February/March 1998